One Day in Delhi – Explore the 15 Best Tourist Attractions in Just 24 Hours

 1. Red Fort (Lal Qila)

-Begin your day early at the iconic Red Fort, a UNESCO World Heritage Site and symbol of India’s rich past.
-Constructed by Shah Jahan in 1639, this sprawling fortress of red sandstone boasts intricate architecture and expansive courtyards.
+Start your day early at the iconic Red Fort, a UNESCO World Heritage Site and symbol of India’s rich past.
+Built by Shah Jahan in 1639, this massive fort of red sandstone has intricate architecture and huge courtyards.

 2. Jama Masjid

-A short walk from the Red Fort leads you to the Jama Masjid, India’s largest mosque.
-With a capacity of 25,000 people, its three domes and towering minarets offer panoramic views of Old Delhi.
+A short walk from the Red Fort will take you to the Jama Masjid, India’s largest mosque.
+With a capacity of 25,000 people, its three domes and tall minarets offer a view of Old Delhi.

 3. Chandni Chowk & Breakfast

 No trip to Delhi is complete without experiencing the chaos and charm of Chandni Chowk.
-Hop into a rickshaw or explore on foot, and stop at Paranthe Wali Gali or Karim’s for a hearty North Indian breakfast.
+Hop into a rickshaw or walk and stop at Paranthe Wali Gali or Karim’s for a North Indian breakfast.

-- 🛍️ Also ideal for quick shopping of souvenirs
+• 🛍️ Also ideal for quick shopping for souvenirs

 Midday: Culture & Contemporary Delhi